jacobmrtn/pco-dark-mode-updates/readme.md

 **General Changes**
 - Added a popup menu with the current version, version release date, and author
 - Removed context menu item
-- Updated styling of profile dropdown menu
+- Updated styling of profile dropdown menu for non-admin users

   **Before**